ReScience/ReScience-submission/article/Larisch-2018.md

 A small difference can be seen in the higher positive and negative change.
 In the original publication is the normalized weight at a time difference of $-10ms$ around $70 \%$.
 In our result, the weight is around $80 \%$.
-This could have two reasons.
-First, we use
-Second, this could be caused by a different internal processing of ANNarchy. (**Be more precise...**)
+This could be caused by a different internal processing of ANNarchy, as mentioned above.
-In the Matlab source code, the equations are calculated step by step for each integration step.
-In ANNArchy, the changes are calculated separately for the neurons and synapses variables, then the changes added, then it will be checked if a postsynaptic event appeared, and than the recording is happening.

 The analysis of the pairing repetition frequency task is shown on \textbf{Fig. \ref{Fig_exp} right}.
 With lower repetition frequency, post-pre pairs (red line) lead to LTD. At a repetition frequency around $30 Hz$,